St. Thomas Aquinas and the Immaculate Conception

 “denied” the Immaculate Conception.
 I wouldn’t go so far as to say they denied

-but would argue more like Fr.
+it, but would argue more like Fr.
 Lumbreras, O.P., that there are several ways in

 which there can be an “immaculate conception” and that St. Thomas did not deny